AmjadYa/meej.ca/src/data/project/autonomous-mario-kart-robot.md

 ## Hardware

-We had a drive base that relied on Ackerman steering, with a servo steering the front wheels and DC motors driving the backwheels.
+Our drive base utilized Ackerman steering, with a servo directing the front wheels and DC motors powering the rear wheels.
 The chassis was made out of lasercut plywood, acrylic and 3d printed parts.
 The zipline mechanism was designed so that the roller wheels interlock into each other like a zipper.
 This meant the reaction force from contact with the beam would help the claw stay shut.
 Once the robot touched the ground, that reaction component would disappear and we could safely open the claw again.

 <div class="flex gap-2">
     <img src="/images/robotcad1.jpg" style="max-height:400px ; aspect-ratio:1 ; object-fit:cover">